Trade marking is an important step to completing and protecting your business assets, however this process can be complicated.

 The full process of obtaining a registered trade mark can take a bit of time but it’s well worth the wait.
 As soon as you file the application, you accrue further rights all the way up to registration and afterwards.
 It also means that during that time, you gain these priority rights which you would otherwise not have.

-If all clear, then it proceeds to the advertisement stage for a period of 2 months, which allows others the opportunity to object to the mark if they have an objection.
+If all clear, then your trade mark is accepted and it proceeds to the advertisement stage for a period of 2 months, which allows others the opportunity to object to the mark if they have an objection.
+If no oppositions are received, IP Australia will issue a certificate of registration for your trade mark.

-If there is a problem with the mark at the examination stage, an examination report will be provided and give you the opportunity to respond to the objections depending on what they are.
+If there is a problem with the mark at the examination stage, IP Australia will issue an examination report gives you the opportunity to respond to the objections depending on what they are.
+You’ll have 15 months to resolve any issues listed in the report, and may be able to arrange for more time by requesting deferment or extensions of time.

-The whole process usually takes 6 or so months but it is well worth the wait to have your intellectual property secured and you receive priority rights the day you file the application.
+The whole process usually takes 8 or so months but it is well worth the wait to have your intellectual property secured and you receive priority rights from the day you file the application.

 The most commonly trade marked items for most Australian businesses are the business name, logo, tag-line / slogan / by-line / slap-line, and derivative product names.